ksindi/managers-playbook/README.md

     1. "Can you tell me about a time when you had to solve an ambitious problem?
 Why was the problem important?"
     1. "Can you tell me about a time when you had to make a decision without complete information?
 What was the situation?
 What risks did you take?
 Why did you make the decision you made?"
 1. **Team player**.
 Takes feedback well.
+    1. "Tell me about a time when you disagreed with your manager.
+What did you learn from this situation?"
+    1. "Tell me about a time when you needed the cooperation of a peer who was resistant.
+What did you do?
+What was the outcome?"
+    1. "Give me an example of a tough or critical piece of feedback you received.
+What was it and what did you do about it?"
 1. **Communicator**.
 Can articulate ideas at different levels.
     1. "Describe to me something you know well."
     1. "You mentioned X in your resume.
 Explain it to me as if I've never come across it?"